Address

 Friendliness of staff: exceptional personnel, happy to talk to you

 The street level, double door entrance leads to a small entryway and another set of double doors to the lobby and gift shop (on the right).
-The shop has an intersting selection.
+The shop has an intersting selection of items.
 From here a slight incline leads to the courtyard and its lovely cafe.
-An elevator or stairs gets one to all floors.
-Each level has ample space to navigate.
-There is minimal seating in the galleries other than what you will find near the movie/video screens.

 It is “…the only museum in the U.S. dedicated to exploring the art, history and technology of the moving image…Embracing a wide range of subjects, from nineteenth century optical toys to the latest in digital art, the Museum explores every phase of the production, promotion, and exhibition of moving images.
 It offers an engaging, highly interactive core exhibition, programs of contemporary and classic films from around the world, discussion with leading figures in film and television, a unique collection, inspiring educational programs for learners of all ages, stimulating changing exhibitions, and ground breaking online projects.” (website) A truer description couldn’t be written!

-The Museum has many permanent exhibitions as well as temporary ones.
-Right now they are close to opening a permanent Jim Henson Exhibition.
+At the moment there is a temporary “Stop Motion” exhibit, which was fascinating.
+It is quite interactive.
+Adults and kids alike were enjoying all of the activities.
 The various areas offer many objects from the past to look at.
 We always have fun saying, “Remember that?” when looking at the old televisions, radios, costumes and memorabilia from our childhood and before.
 If you are over the age of 35 you will love the video games from the old arcades.
 You can relive your youth while playing!
+Star Wars and Star Trek fans will undoubtedly enjoy the collection of memorabilia.

 All of the personnel we encountered were exceptional.
 They all seemed genuinely happy to talk to us and answer all of our questions.